valderman/haste-compiler/README.md

 Known issues
 ------------

-* No 64-bit math.
-Use Integer if you need large integers, use Double if you want as fast math as possible (yes, even for integer math.)
+* No 64-bit math yet.
+Use `Integer` if you need large integers.

 * Not all GHC primops are implemented; if you encounter an unimplemented primop, I'd be happy if you'd report it together with a small test case that